woc-hack/kjd/VCAnalyzer/README.md

 from each phase.
 For example, the output of phase 2 for CVE-2007-6762 would be in CVE/CVE-2007-6762/phase2.
 Log messages from the child processes are written into these phase subdirectories.
-At the end, VCAnalyzer aggregates the log files into an error log named log.error and a status log named log.status in the top level logs directory.
+At the end, VCAnalyzer aggregates the log files and puts the aggregate log files in a top level directory named logs.

 Fatal errors that would prevent VCAnalayzer from running (such as wrong parameters or permission errors) are output to stdout and the program exits